Experiential Therapy for Young Adults in Recovery

 Music and art are powerful motivators.
 Young adults who are in treatment for substance use disorders often struggle to stay motivated in their treatment.
 Creative therapies can help people regulate their emotions and keep them focused on achieving their goals.

 Arts in Psychotherapy journal reports that creative arts therapies, such as those centering on music and art, are especially effective when verbal expression is difficult.
 In creative therapy, the person’s actual skill is not important — but their ability to self-express is.
-The British Association of Art Therapists calls it a three-way process among the counselor, the client and the created art, which offers the person being treated an alternative way of communicating feelings that otherwise would be difficult to verbalize.
+The British Association of Art Therapists calls it a three-way process between the counselor, the client, and the created art, which offers the person being treated an alternative way of communicating feelings that otherwise would be difficult to verbalize.

-experiential therapy musical instrumentStudies show that music therapy and music-based interventions especially have a positive impact on mood and emotions, such as enjoyment and happiness, and reduce negative emotions, such as anxiety, depression and anger.
+Studies show that music therapy and music-based interventions especially have a positive impact on mood and emotions, such as enjoyment and happiness, and reduce negative emotions, such as anxiety, depression and anger.
 Music therapy allows people to explore and express their feelings non-verbally without substances in a non-threatening environment.

 Can music also reduce cravings to use substances?
 A study of music therapy programs published in the Psychology of Music journal suggests it might.

 Music also can build skills that can be continued once the young adult leaves therapy.
 Researchers at Freie University in Berlin and the University of Bergen in Norway recently reviewed existing studies on the benefits of music therapy and music-based intervention to highlight trends in results.
 In many of the studies they reviewed, the researchers found links between music-based therapies and enhanced quality of life and improved health.
-In essence, when people see first-hand how their own abilities and actions can determine what happens during the creative therapy, they can apply that knowledge to their life outside of therapy, which may mean better results over the long term.
+In essence, when people see first-hand how their own abilities and actions can determine what happens during creative therapy, they can apply that knowledge to their life outside of therapy, which may mean better results over the long term.

 Benchmark Transitions is a firm believer in experiential therapy for healing.
 A complement to more traditional therapies, experiential activities give people in recovery a space where they can express themselves without stigma or judgment and begin to understand the issues behind their need for treatment.
 It helps them process and heal from past trauma.
-We offer a number of research-proven methods of experiential learning that have restorative power, such as equine-assisted therapy, music therapy through “Rock to Recovery” at our Extended Care program and activities that are similar to Kolb’s experiential therapy learning model (https://www.simplypsychology.org/learning-kolb.html), which is based on the premise that knowledge is created through experiences.
+We offer a number of research-proven methods of experiential learning that have restorative power, such as equine-assisted therapy, music therapy through “Rock to Recovery” at our Extended Care program, and activities that are similar to Kolb’s experiential therapy learning model (https://www.simplypsychology.org/learning-kolb.html), which is based on the premise that knowledge is created through experiences.
 Our programs give practical, real-world experiences, teaching people how to live with diagnoses and gain practical application skills.

 Contact Us Today to learn how experiential therapeutic activities at Benchmark help young people in mental health and substance use recovery heal and stay in treatment longer.